 ►General points of interest:

-I investigate the visual changes in morphological stages and mutations in nature.
-Growth stages evident in plants and the molting of exoskeletons in invertebrates are revisited points of interest.
+Through my work, I investigate the visual changes in morphological stages and mutations in nature and why they exist.
+Growth stages evident in plants and the molting of exoskeletons in invertebrates as well as the interdependent relationships between plants and arthropods are revisited points of interest.
 I build structures out of hand cut paper, plastic and metal that are celebrations of the complexities of natural forms.
 I display my creations like specimens or vivisections which the viewer can explore in three dimensions.

 I am fascinated by the coincidences of structural elements in rock formations coming together, crossing paths and the juncture by which it happens.
 I am inspired by mineral intrusions, plant fossils, and structural patterns that minerals take on as they develope.
 Earth trapping life into what becomes a record and dendritic agates inspired me to work with plexiglas resin and cut paper in a layered way and to create my plastic diorama pieces.
 Layering and weaving my drawings and cut shapes allows me to create small abstract worlds which I orchestrate into order by trapping either with pins or between layers of plexiglass or resin.
 I look to the natural world for topical and microscopic evidence of plant growth patterns, processes of erosion, skeletal forms in animals and mineral molecular structures.
 I harvest this visual data to use as ingredients for my work.